 - keep the muscles flexible

-- help you have a stronger cough to clear your secretions
+- help you have a stronger cough to clear your phlegm

-Wait for an hour after having food or drink before you perform these exercises.
+Wait for 1 hour after having food or drink before you do these exercises.
 If you have any chest pain during the exercise, stop the exercise.

 - Breathe out fully.